Brad Stevens: Personal life

 Stevens is known for projecting a professional, "corporate" look from the sidelines.
-Asked what his life would be like if he had never taken up coaching, Stevens replies "If everything else remained the same, I would have been as happy as heck...
+Asked what his life would be like if he had never taken up coaching, Stevens replied, "If everything else remained the same, I would have been as happy as heck...
 Friends and family and faith, they're going to take the cake over all this stuff."
 Stevens met his wife, Tracy (née Wilhelmy), while attending DePauw University.
-Tracy, who played soccer for DePauw, quickly learned of Brad's love for basketball; on their third date he drove her an hour and a half to attend a high school basketball game.
+Tracy, who played soccer for DePauw, quickly learned of Brad's love for basketball; on their third date, he drove her an hour and a half to attend a high school basketball game.
 Tracy graduated from Rocky River High School in 1995, and from DePauw in 1999.
 She returned to school in 2000, driving five hours from Case Western's law school to Indianapolis on weekends to see Stevens.
-She finished her final year of law school in Indianapolis, and the couple married in August 2003.
+Tracy finished her final year of law school in Indianapolis, and the couple got married in August 2003.
 Tracy works as a labor and employment lawyer, and also serves as Stevens' agent.
+Stevens and his wife have two children, Kinsley and Brady.
+Brady plays basketball at Notre Dame.

 Brad and Tracy are involved with the American Cancer Society's Coaches Vs. Cancer.
 Stevens says that the cause really hit home for them after Tracy's mother died of the disease in June 2004.
 The day before Butler's 2010 Final Four appearance, they hosted a fundraiser for the organization.
 Stevens has also volunteered his time to the Jukes Foundation for Kids, a charity benefiting Ugandan children run by former Butler player Avery Jukes.
 Stevens remains in close contact with the Butler basketball family; he notably took a one-game leave from the Celtics in January 2016 to visit with Andrew Smith, a player on both of Butler's Final Four teams who was dying of cancer; Smith died less than a week later.
 At the request of Andrew's widow, Sam, Stevens delivered the eulogy at the memorial service on January 17, 2016.

 Stevens' father, Mark, is an orthopedic surgeon in Indianapolis who played college football for Indiana.
 His mother, Jan, is a university professor who has previously taught at Butler.